-1101 Main Street Alamosa, Colorado 81101 Phone 719-589-7022
+Phone 719-589-7022

-ASU:

-208 Edgemont Blvd Alamosa, CO 81101 Phone 719-587-7990
+ASU: 208 Edgemont Blvd Alamosa, CO 81101 Phone 719-587-8224

 All matters involving sexual harassment complaints are taken seriously and are investigated.
+Retaliation against any person for filing a complaint, participating in, or cooperating in an investigation is prohibited.

-Sexual Misconduct Policy: Colorado Community College System President Procedure (SP4-120a) outlines the Trinidad State Junior College and Pikes Peak Community College Student Sexual Misconduct Procedure.
+Sexual Misconduct Policy: Colorado Community College System President Procedure (SP4-120a) outlines the Trinidad State Junior College Student Sexual Misconduct Procedure.
 The Procedure is intended to allow students an opportunity to present an issue which they feel warrants action with respect to the right to secure educational benefits and services without regard to sex.

 Individuals who feel they have been subjected to sexual harassment and are in need of additional information may contact Lorrie Velasquez, TSJC Title IX Coordinator, 600 Prospect Street, Trinidad, Colorado 81082; Phone 719-846-5534 for the Trinidad and Valley Campus.
-Pikes Peak contact, Carlton Brooks, Executive Director of Human Resource Services, at 719-502-2600 or Kim Hennessy, Assistant Director of Human Resource Services, at 719-502-2600 at PPCC, Centennial Campus.
-At ASU contact Ana Guevara, Director of Title IX, 208 Edgemont Blvd.
-Alamosa, CO 81011; Phone 719-587-8213.
+At ASU contact Delilah Chavez, Assistant Director of Title IX, 208 Edgemont Blvd.
+Alamosa, CO 81011; Phone 719-587-8224.
 All matters involving sexual misconduct are taken seriously and investigated.